• Skip to primary navigation

 Definitely, it freezes really well.
 It can be frozen for up to 3 months if stored in an airtight container.

-• Add spice – caraway seeds were traditionally used in petticoat tails, but other warm spices like ground cinnamon, ginger, nutmeg, or allspice will make your shortbread tastes like the holidays.
+Spice it up: Caraway seeds were traditionally used in petticoat tails, but other warm spices, such as ground cinnamon, ginger, nutmeg, or allspice, will make your shortbread taste like the holidays.
+To add a twist to Scottish shortbread, add ½ teaspoon of your favorite spice.

 Tap stars to rate!